Addressing Tomorrow's Emerging Healthcare Problems

 Our program emphasizes technology transfer, engineering fundamentals, and hands-on learning opportunities.
 Students will have access to undergraduate research alongside program faculty, internships and clinical rotations, and innovative entrepreneurial training.

 B.S.
 Program in Biomedical Engineering

 Virginia Tech’s new Bachelor of Science (B.S.) program in biomedical engineering has been approved for limited enrollment during its first several years of roll-out.
-For the final year of limited enrollment (students entering 2023-2024 academic year), BME will use GPA to fill the class size.
+For the remaining years of limited enrollment (through to students entering 2023-2024 academic year), BME will use GPA to fill the class size.
 We will then be transitioning to the requirements specified of all other degree granting programs in the College of Engineering.
 We will be transitioning to the requirements specified of all other degree granting programs in the College of Engineering.
 Please note that while on limited enrollment, BME does NOT adhere to the 3.00 guarantee.
 More information on the Change of Major process and requirements can be found on the Department of Engineering Education website.

 To be considered for the BME program, students admitted as first-year students must complete the requirements and the Change of Major application on Hokie Spa at the end of the spring semester of their first year.
 Students admitted as transfer students are reviewed for consideration during the summer prior to their first year at Virginia Tech.

 The Virginia Tech Undergraduate Course Catalog provides an overview of the program and includes information about courses offered.